motebaya/nekogitv2/README.md

 python --image database/Nekopoi-hentai-list.json
 ```

-- this will downloading all images cover and thumbnail with **async** as i say before. see folder src/<thumbnail/cover> this is location for save all images.
+- this will downloading all images cover and thumbnail with **asynchronous** . see folder src/<thumbnail/cover> this is location for save all images.

 ![downloading image](src/main-downloading-image.png)